 Summary

-This will review and display the configured Campaign Details and set the desired activation time.
+The Summary step reviews and displays the configured Campaign Details and sets the desired activation time.

 The summary step consists of the following elements: